 Results are sent solely to the doctor who requested the test 7 to 10 days after the LNS receives your blood sample.
-They are never sent directly to patients.
+They are never sent directly to the patient.

 In the event of a:

-The cytogenetics team will analyse the sample of amniotic fluid taken and interpret the results.
+The cytogenetics team will analyze the sample of amniotic fluid taken and interpret the results.
 You may also be asked to attend a genetic consultation with our team.

-This means that the probability of the foetus having trisomy 21, 13 or 18 is very low.
+This means that the probability of the fetus having trisomy 21, 13 or 18 is very low.
 In this case, your pregnancy will be monitored as planned.

-This means that it is not possible to reliably determine if the foetus has trisomy 13, 18 or 21.
-Inconclusive results are rare (around 3% of cases), but may occur for example when there is not enough cell-free foetal DNA (cffDNA) circulating in the blood sample taken from the mother.
-The proportion of cffDNA in the mother’s blood is known as the foetal fraction and is determined by many factors, including her BMI, if she is taking certain blood thinners, etc. Depending on your medical history, your gynaecologist may recommend you repeat the test or have further tests done.
+This means that it is not possible to reliably determine if the fetus has trisomy 13, 18 or 21.
+Inconclusive results are rare (around 1% of cases), but may occur for example when there is not enough cell-free fetal DNA (cffDNA) circulating in the blood sample taken from the mother.
+The proportion of cffDNA in the mother’s blood is known as the fetal fraction and is determined by many factors, including her BMI, if she is taking certain blood thinners, etc. Depending on your medical history, your gynaecologist may recommend you repeat the test or have further tests done.